Worthy Quotes

 The Cosmos According To NASA

-By using inference exclusively, the scientific cosmos consists of a single universe in which everything is energy and human consciousness is nowhere to be found.
+By relying exclusively on inference, the scientific cosmos consists of a single universe in which everything is energy and human consciousness is absent.
 Furthermore, 95.4% of the universe remains “dark”, and whether particles exist in the remaining 4.6% is debated.
 Moreover, it is a universe full of unsolved questions, problems, and mysteries, such as “What Exist?”
 “Is Consciousness Ultimate Reality?” the “Cosmological Constant Problem,” the “Mind-Body Problem,” the “Central Mystery of Quantum Mechanics,” and “Why Is There Something Rather Than Nothing?”
 At the same time, humanity cannot have its consciousness.

 To understand the scope and limits of science, it is essential first to comprehend the limits of How Humans Know What They Know.